MBA in Logistics and Supply Chain Management at DBGI

 What is the difference between Logistics and Supply Chain Management?

-- Logistics regards to the storage, flow and movement of goods, services and information inside and outside the organization.
+- Logistics regards the storage, flow, and movement of goods, services, and information inside and outside the organization.

-- Supply Chain Management focuses on the competitive advantage while the Logistics concentrate on fulfilling customer requirements.
+- Supply Chain Management focuses on the competitive advantage while Logistics concentrates on fulfilling customer requirements.